-(a) Academic employees are entitled to freedom in the classroom in discussing their subject, but they should be conscientious regarding teaching subject matter that has no relation to their subject.
+- (a) Academic employees are entitled to freedom in the classroom in discussing their subject, but they should be conscientious regarding teaching subject matter that has no relation to their subject. - (b) Academic employees are entitled to full freedom in research and in the publication of results, subject to the adequate performance of their other academic duties, but research for pecuniary return should be based upon an understanding with the authorities of the institution.

-- (b) Academic employees are entitled to full freedom in research and in the publication of results, subject to the adequate performance of their other academic duties, but research for pecuniary return should be based upon an understanding with the authorities of the institution. - (c) Academic employees are citizens, members of a learned profession, and officers of an educational institution.
+(c) Academic employees are citizens, members of a learned profession, and officers of an educational institution.
 When they speak or write as citizens, they should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
 As scholars and educational officers, they should remember that the public may judge their profession and institution by their utterances.
-Hence, they should at all times be accurate, should show respect for the opinions of others, and indicate that they are not speaking for the institution.
+Hence, they should always be accurate, show respect for others' opinions, and indicate that they are not speaking for the institution.